foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/stai-og/getting-started.md

     ![leave pool](../../../../assets/img/getting-started/leave-chia-pool.png){: loading=lazy }

-3. Once you have left the pool via the button, shut down your staicoin-blockchain software and head over to your stai `config.yaml`.
+3. Once you have left the pool via the button, shut down your stai-blockchain software and head over to your stai `config.yaml`.
 4. In the config remove the `pool_payout_address` and `pool_url` config options you added to the farmer section.
 5. **Important**: Change the `stai_target_address` in the pool config section back to one of your addresses so that block rewards are credited to you instead of the pool!
-6. Install the official staicoin-blockchain software.
+6. Install the official stai-blockchain software.